 After completing my bachelor’s degree in psychology and education at the Hebrew University of Jerusalem, I earned a master’s degree in clinical social work with a focus on family centered practice at The University of Iowa.
 In addition, I completed advanced training in Gestalt therapy at Tel Aviv University, studied family therapy at the Ackerman Institute for the Family in New York City for two years, and participated in psychodrama training at the Psychodrama & Creative Arts Therapy Institute, also in New York City.
+In addition I completed a three year psychodynamic psychotherapy program in the Magid institute in Tel Aviv.

 I am trained in EMDR therapy (Eye Movement Desensitization and Reprocessing); an approach that was developed for working with trauma but can be very effective for a wide variety of issues including, but not limited to depression, anxiety, low self esteem, preparing for important events.